doxakis/ServeTensorflowInCSharp/readme.md

 Well, it turn out they both tell us it's an egyptian cat.
 Further work is needed to find the reasons why there is a discrepancy in the results.

+## UPDATE 19th September, 2018:

+Currently, the operation DecodeJpeg does not return exactly the same result.
+If we feed directly the same pixels to the c# version, the output is really similar to the python version.

 # Copyright and license
 Code released under the MIT license.